DJI: History

 The company was founded in 2006 by Frank Wang (Wāng Tāo, 汪滔).
 Born in Hangzhou, Zhejiang, he enrolled as a college student at the Hong Kong University of Science and Technology (HKUST) in 2003.
 He was part of the HKUST team participating in the ABU Robocon and won third prize.

 Wang built the first prototypes of DJI's projects in his dorm room, selling the flight control components to universities and Chinese electric companies.
 He used the proceeds to move to the industrial hub of Shenzhen and hired a small staff in 2006.
-The company struggled at first with a high degree of churn among employees, attributed to Wang's abrasive personality and perfectionist expectations.
+The company struggled at first with a high degree of turnover among employees, attributed to Wang's abrasive personality and perfectionist expectations.
 The company sold a modest number of components during this period, relying on financial support from Wang's family friend, Lu Di, who provided US$90,000 and managed the company's finances.
 In 2009, DJI's components enabled a team to successfully pilot a drone around the peak of Mt.
 Everest.

 In 2010, Wang hired a high school friend, Swift Xie Jia, to run the company's marketing.
 DJI began to cater more to drone hobbyists in markets outside of China.
 In 2011, Wang met Colin Guinn at a trade show, and the two of them founded DJI North America, a subsidiary company focusing on mass market drone sales.
 In 2013, conflict erupted between Guinn and Wang, with the latter shutting down the American subsidiary.
 Guinn sued DJI, with the case eventually being settled out of court.

 In 2013, DJI released the first model of the Phantom drone, DJI's fully assembled drone model.
 Priced at $629, Phantom was an entry-level drone, featuring much more user-friendly experiences than other drones on the market at the time.
-The DJI Phantom was considered one of the most influential consumer drone products ever made.
+The DJI Phantom was considered the first commercially successful recreational drone and a significant model in consumer drone history.
 With its affordability, accessibility, and user-friendly software, it quickly captured the consumer drone market from hobbyists, professionals, and introduced the modern aerial photography drone form factor to the general public.

 In 2015, DJI eclipsed the success of the Phantom with the Phantom 3, whose even greater popularity was in part due to the addition of a built-in live-streaming camera.
-DJI is now the largest consumer drone company in the world, driving many of its competitors out of the market.
+DJI was now the largest consumer drone company in the world, driving many of its competitors out of the market.
 2015 also marked the beginning of DJI's RoboMaster Robotics Competition (机甲大师赛), an annual international collegiate robot combat tournament held at the Shenzhen Bay Sports Centre.
 In November 2015, DJI announced the establishment of a strategic partnership with Hasselblad.
 In January 2019, DJI acquired a majority stake in Hasselblad.